Research-grade peptides · Third-party tested

 Red flags

 Internal-only testing with no independent verification.
-No COA available before purchase.
+No COA available.
 Therapeutic claims ("heals", "treats", "cures").
 Only one payment method.
 "VIP-only" gating on popular products.
 No physical address or contact information.

 For a detailed comparison of what to look for, see our vendor comparison guide.